Healthy and Unhealthy Food Worksheet

 - Sugary snacks: These treats pack a lot of sugar.
 Too much sugar can leave an individual feeling sluggish and contribute to weight gain.
 Think candy bars, pastries, and sweetened cereals.

-- Fried foods: Fried goodies are loaded with unhealthy fats and calories, making them a double whammy for your health.
+- Fried foods: Fried goodies are loaded with unhealthy fats and calories, making them a double whammy for health.
 Examples are French fries, fried chicken, and onion rings.

 When to use the worksheet